ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

     - `DigitalInput_B` --> `DIOPORT1`
     - `DigitalOutput_A`--> `DIOPORT2`
     - `DigitalOutput_B`--> `DIOPORT3`
-- On the Sequences pane, select the **ProcessSetup** sequence. estStand calls this sequence once at the start of testing.
+- On the Sequences pane, select the **ProcessSetup** sequence.
+TestStand calls this sequence once at the start of testing.
   - Select `Setup RSeries7822R Instrumentation` step and note that the `enableLoopBackConfiguration` parameter is set to default (true).
-If you are running with external physical loopback connections, then select 'false'.
+If you are using external physical connections, select `false`.
 - On the Sequences pane, select the **ProcessCleanup** sequence.
 TestStand calls this sequence once at the end of testing
   - Note that the `Cleanup RSeries7822R Instrumentation`  step is called from within this sequence.
 - On the Sequences pane, select the **MainSequence** sequence.
 TestStand calls this sequence in separate threads for each site, and loops over it for each batch in the lot or until testing ends.
   - This is where the `Digital Read Write Test` step is called from.
   - Select the `Digital Read Write Test` step to view the Module tab of step's Step Settings pane.
-Note that the step parameter are configured with the following arguments, which are defined by Local variables declared in the Variables tab.
+Note that the step parameters are configured with the following arguments, which are defined by Local variables declared in the Variables tab.
     - `digitalInputPins = Locals.DigitalInputPins` -> `"{DigitalInput_A, DigitalInput_B}"`
     - `digitalOutputPins = Locals.DigitalOutputPins` -> `"{DigialOutput_A, DigitalOuput_B}"`
     - `pinData = Locals.PinData` -> `"{127, 255}"`